 -

-A copy of such notice shall be delivered to each lessee or occupant or left at such lessee’s or occupant’s place of residence or with a person of suitable age and discretion by a proper officer or indifferent person.
+A copy of such notice [to quit] shall be delivered to each lessee or occupant or left at such lessee’s or occupant’s place of residence or, if the rental agreement or lease concerns commercial property, at the place of the commercial establishment by a proper officer or indifferent person.
 Delivery of such notice may be made on any day of the week.

 Source Link